tejucherukuri/crypto_server/README.md

 2. Having the Crypto ( or Currency struct ) defined into a different folder - models
 3. Having a separate folder to have the handlers code .
 4. I would have a separate reusable for passing the endpoint and getting the response instead of duplicating it in each handler.
+5. Log and handle the errors for easy debugging.

 **API Routes :**